 The 1970s Conservation and interest in local ecology increased in importance during the energy-conscious seventies.
 The Club went on record supporting legislation for billboard and pollution control, preservation of wetlands, recycling, protection of wild animals, and preservation of redwoods.
 Beautification and clean-up week activities involved members and town residents.

 The Club undertook two worthwhile projects in the celebration of the Bicentennial.
 An authentic Colonial herb garden was designed and planted at the historic Stetson House.
 Cherry tree saplings were planted along Rt.
 139,the Blue Star Highway.
 The main thrust of the Club focused on community preservation and beautification.
 In 1977 the Club planted and maintained twenty-eight locations.
-Trees were planted annually and the Stetson House herb garden continued to be maintained jointly by the Hanover and Walnut Hill Garden Clubs.
 The Present The semi-annual plant sale held every other May is the Club’s greatest fundraiser.
 This activity continues to be popular and provides much needed funding for traffic islands and town beautification.
 The Club worked with the Walnut Hill Garden Club in 2007 to design and plant an award winning Rain Garden in Hanover, maintained by both clubs.

 We have come a long way from our beginnings in the late twenties.
 We seek to interest residents in the Town of Hanover and surrounding towns in appreciation of beautiful flowers and gardens.
 Throughout meetings, workshops, and Federation courses we desire to gain greater knowledge of gardening and to share that with our community.
-Our participation in projects such as Art in Bloom in conjunction with the Museum of Fine Arts, seasonal decorating at the Stetson House, and participation in the annual Hanover Day, provide opportunities for members to share their knowledge with the larger community.
+Our participation in projects such as Art in Bloom in conjunction with the Museum of Fine Arts, and participation in the annual Hanover Day, provide opportunities for members to share their knowledge with the larger community.

 The Future We move forward with pride and a continued commitment to the preservation and beautification of the Town of Hanover.
 We strive to educate our community in ways that will provide continued use of our valuable horticultural resources while helping to conserve our town environment.
 We strive to make Hanover even more beautiful and welcoming in the 21st century.